 Blunt and penetrating.

 3. Blunt trauma can be caused by which mechanisms?

 4. Penetrating trauma can be caused by which mechanisms?

 Gunshot and stabbing.

 5. What tests are ordered initially for patients with chest trauma?

-Chest x-ray, CT of chest/abdomen, CBC, type and cross-match, electrolytes, O2 saturation, ABG
+Chest x-ray, CT of chest/abdomen, CBC, type and cross-match, electrolytes, O2 saturation, ABG and EKG.

 6. Where are chest tubes inserted?